Vickyy9876/school-programming-projects/README.md

 # Programming Projects Portfolio
-A collection of Python programs exploring algorithms, data structures, numerical systems, and practical problem-solving.

-This repository contains a collection of programming projects and exercises developed during high school and personal learning.
+This repository contains programming projects and exercises developed during high school and personal learning.

 It includes work in different areas of software development such as Arduino, Python, and Web Development (HTML, CSS, and JavaScript).